Fermonx/VueForm/README.md

 * For production build use npm run build

 ## To Do:
-* Refactor into smaller components instead of having everything in one thing
+* ~~Refactor into smaller components instead of having everything in one thing.~~
-* Try to implement Modal success message after form submit
+* Try to implement Modal success message after form submit.
-* Fix the responsive design for certain sizes of screens and the card height.
+* ~~Fix the responsive design for certain sizes of screens and the card height.~~
 * ~~Make the design better in some aspects~~
 * ~~Add styles to some of the default inputs~~